eddyzags/pocket-network-helm-chart/README.md

     enabled: true
     storage:
       data:
         enabled: false
 ```

 > Note: This options doesn't persistent the data across deployments.
-In other words, if the Kubernetes Pod restarts, you will loose all your data.
+In other words, if you redeploy the Kubernetes Pod, you will loose all your data.

-* Option B) Use a Persistent Volume Claim (PVC) to start the fullnode on a clean slate, or an existing slate.
-Persistent Volume Claims are used to keep data across deployments.
+* Option B) Use a Persistent Volume (PV) and a Persistent Volume Claim (PVC) to start the fullnode on a clean slate, or an existing slate.
+PVs and PVCs are used to keep data across deployments.
 This integration is known to work in Google Cloud Platform (GCP), Amazon Web services (AWS), on-premise, and minikube.

 ```
 # values.yaml